 What is cratering?
 Cratering is the indentation of small flood areas that only appears once the icing has dried.
 It basically looks like a sink hole and ain’t nobody got time for that!
 Having struggled with this myself, it finally dawned on me that there needs to be some kind of support to keep it from sinking where it does.
 A dot of piping consistency icing in the middle of a circle, or a line down a narrow area will act as the support to keep your flood icing from caving inward to that area.

-So to reiterate this, you want to take your piping consistency and fill the middle area that you know has a high chance of sinking in.
+So to reiterate this, you want to take your piping consistency and fill the middle area that you know has a high chance of sinking in - let it crust over.
 Next you want to flood around and above that area with a thicker flood consistency, just to the point that it looks like it will spill over the edge of your exterior border - but doesn’t.
+Immediately place the cookie in front of a small table fan so that it crusts over right away and keeps the puffiness.
 This simples trick is all you need to get rid of the crater plague that many of us experience!